withastro/astro/packages/integrations/markdoc/README.md

 ## Why Markdoc?

 Markdoc allows you to enhance your Markdown with [UI components][astro-ui-frameworks].
-If you have existing content authored in Markdoc, this integration allows you to bring those files to your Astro project.
+If you have existing content authored in Markdoc, this integration allows you to bring those files to your Astro project using content collections.

 ## Installation